 Regulation of Medicine

-Georgia physicians who have an active DEA certificate and prescribe controlled substances are now required to complete, one time, three hours of CME courses that are designed to specifically address controlled substance prescribing, including:
+Georgia physicians who have an active DEA certificate and prescribe controlled substances are now required to complete a three-hour CME course designed to specifically address prescribing controlled substance prescribing.
+The course includes:

 - Controlled substances prescribing guidelines

 - Recognizing the signs of use of abuse or misuse of controlled substances

 - Prescribing controlled substances for chronic pain management

 This CME must be completed at the physician’s first renewal following licensure.
 Any controlled substance-prescribing coursework taken within two years of the physician’s last renewal will count toward this requirement.
 Completion of this requirement will count as three hours toward the CME requirement at license renewal.

 Physicians who are subject to Rule 360-15-.01(3) (those who do not have a certification in pain manage or palliative medicine and whose patient population is comprised of 50% or more opioid pain management patients) are not subject to this requirement.
 Those physicians have a more stringent CME requirement.